 Colorado Anschutz Medical Campus, Department of Neurosurgery

-completed two years of college with an emphasis in the biological sciences
+One year of college with an emphasis in the biological sciences

 the causes and effects of brain tumor extracellular vesicle release in response

 to cell stress (the Unfolded Protein Response); to potentially use that